Menu

 V. Forensic examinations under a contract

-1. Under the provisions of Article 71 of the Law of Ukraine “On Forensic Expertise”, the grounds for conducting a forensic examination is a contract with an expert institution.
+1. Under Article 71 of the Law of Ukraine “On Forensic Expertise”, the grounds for conducting a forensic examination are a contract with an expert institution.

 2. Under the provisions of Article 15 of the Law of Ukraine “On Forensic Expertise”:

-2. Under the provisions of Article 243 of the Criminal Procedure Code of Ukraine, the defense party has the right to independently involve experts on a contract basis to conduct an examination, including the mandatory one.
+2. Under Article 243 of the Criminal Procedure Code of Ukraine, the defense party has the right to independently involve experts on a contractual basis to conduct an examination, including the mandatory one.

-3. The conclusion, amendment, and termination of a contract between the applicant and the Institute shall be carried out following the general rules provided for in Chapter 53 of Book Five of the Civil Code of Ukraine.
+3. The conclusion, amendment, and termination of a contract between the applicant and the Institute shall be carried out following the general rules under Chapter 53 of Book Five of the Civil Code of Ukraine.

 4. The applicant’s suggestion to conclude a contract with the Institute (petition) shall specify the client’s details, the list of questions to the expert, and, if available, the documents required for the examination.